SECURE 2.0 Act of 2022 and Changes for Retirement Plans

 The following changes are optional for retirement plans and are effective immediately unless noted otherwise.
 Wespath is in the process of determining which of these changes will be adopted by our plans unless noted otherwise.

-• For hardship withdrawals, plan administrators may rely on an employee’s certification that a hardship withdrawal is based upon immediate and heavy financial need and that the amount requested is no more than is necessary to satisfy that need.
-(This provision will be adopted by Wespath plans effective sometime in the first quarter of 2024.)
+- For hardship withdrawals, plan administrators may rely on an employee’s certification that a hardship withdrawal is based upon immediate and heavy financial need and that the amount requested is no more than is necessary to satisfy that need.
+(This provision was adopted by Wespath plans in the first quarter of 2024.)